Gilles Meloche: Playing career

 Despite leading the North Stars with 32 starts in the 1984–85 season, the 34-year old Meloche was getting a significant push from fellow netminders Don Beaupre and Roland Melanson, who was acquired from the New York Islanders during the season.
 With his contract up and two much younger netminders under contract, Meloche's rights were traded to the Edmonton Oilers.
 With Grant Fuhr and Andy Moog firmly entrenched in the Oilers' net, the trade was an odd fit and not surprisingly, Meloche was on the move again without ever playing a game for Edmonton.
 Prior to the 1985–86 season the Oilers sent Meloche to Pittsburgh in the deal that landed Marty McSorley in Edmonton.

 Meloche spent his final three seasons as the Penguins' starting goalie before retiring following the 1987–88 season.

 In total, Meloche played in 788 NHL regular season games over nineteen seasons with a GAA of 3.64 and 20 shutouts.
-Largely because of his stint with the dreadful Seals and Barons, he ranks fourth on the list of goalies with most losses with 351, only behind Martin Brodeur, Curtis Joseph and Gump Worsley.
+Largely because of his stint with the dreadful Seals and Barons, he ranks fourth on the list of goalies with most losses with 351, only behind Martin Brodeur, Roberto Luongo and Curtis Joseph.
 He appeared in 45 playoff games and registered a GAA of 3.48 with 2 shutouts.

 Following his retirement from playing, Meloche served as a Penguins scout from 1989 to 2006 and also served as a goaltending coach/consultant during much of that time.
 He was on the staff when the Penguins won Stanley Cups in 1991, 1992 and 2009.
 Meloche and his wife, Sophie, reside in Pittsburgh.
 His son, Eric, is a professional ice hockey player who played 74 NHL games between 2000 and 2007 for the Pittsburgh Penguins and Philadelphia Flyers.